apache/allura/pyforge/docs/intro.rst

 It's open in bunch of ways:

 * It's a combination of tools available under *Free* or *Open Source* licenses.
-* It's designed around a plugin architecture, and anybody willing to contribute a plugin can play.
+* It's designed around a plugin architecture, and anybody willing to contribute a tool can play.
 * It's being hosted publicly, and is build through contributions of individuals and companies who want to promote Open Source development.
 * It's designed to provide a structure around which welcoming (open) communities can grow.
-* It's core plugins are designed around inclusive development processes.
+* It's core tools are designed around inclusive development processes.

 We looked at existing forges, but to achieve all those goals, we decided we needed to build something new.